Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 We expect, following \citet{guo2014grey} and \citet{sullivan1995age}, to see a statistical relationship between patient type and $RC_{real}$ when assessed with a one-way analysis of variance (ANOVA).
 If a similar relationship is shown also with synthetic data $RC_{syn}$, it will demonstrate that for this statistical test, our synthetic data can act as a drop-in replacement to real data, and as such have high quality and fidelity.

 The results are summarised in Table~\ref{tab: MTG gray}, where we report also the F-statistic of the omnibus one-way ANOVA test.
 We observe that MTG gray matter volume reduces in both real and synthetic volumes.
-This indicates that similar statistical conclusions can be drawn using real or synthetic data.
+This indicates that our synthetic results achieve good quality and similar statistical conclusions can be drawn using real or synthetic data in this simple atrophy study.